Seek the Giver, Not the Gift?

 God Himself is by far the greatest gift.
 As long as we see God in His gifts to us and thank Him wholeheartedly for them, we need not fear we’re appreciating them too much.

-This blog is excerpted from Randy’s book Does God Want Us to Be Happy?, which is available for preorder from EPM (releases August 6, 2019).
+This blog is excerpted from Randy’s book Does God Want Us to Be Happy?

 Does God Want Us to Be Happy? offers a collection of short, easy readings on one of life’s biggest questions: in a world full of brokenness, is happiness a worthy pursuit for Christians?